anupghosh-git/anupghosh-git/README.md

 - 👋 Hi, I'm Anup Kumar Ghosh

-- 👀 Passionate about working with data
+- 👀 Passionate about working on data

 - 🌱 Focusing on Data Engineering and Database development